-- (1) Fraud or corruption; - (2) Dishonesty; - (3) Conduct on the part of a principal if the principal orders, encourages, or permits conduct that the principal knows or should have known violates this chapter; - (4) Failure of a principal to take reasonable remedial action to avoid or mitigate the consequences of conduct by a person who the principal knows or should have known violated this chapter and over whom the principal has direct supervisory authority; - (5) Fraud or misrepresentation in obtaining registration; - (6) A final conviction of a principal of a felony or misdemeanor that directly relates to providing court reporting services, as determined under Rule 3.5; - (7) Engaging the services of a reporter that the shorthand reporting firm or affiliate office knew or should have known was using a method for which the reporter is not certified; - (8) Knowingly providing court reporting services while the shorthand reporting firm's or affiliate office's registration is suspended or engaging the services of a shorthand reporter whose certification was suspended if a principal knew or should have known of the suspension; - (9) Unprofessional conduct, including a pattern of giving (directly or indirectly), benefiting from, or being employed as a result of giving any gift, incentive, reward, or anything of value to attorneys, clients, or their representatives or agents, except for nominal items that do not exceed \$100 in the aggregate for each recipient each year; provided, however, that nothing in this rule must be construed to define providing value-added business services, including long-term volume discounts, such as the pricing of products and services, as prohibited gifts, incentives, or rewards; - (10) Entering into or providing services under a prohibited contract described by Section 154.115 of the Government Code; - (11) Committing any other act that violates Chapter 154 of the Government Code, a rule adopted under the Act, or a provision of the Code of Professional Conduct; or
+- (1) fraud or corruption; - (2) dishonesty; - (3) conduct on the part of a principal if the principal orders, encourages, or permits conduct that the principal knows or should have known violates this chapter; - (4) failure of a principal to take reasonable remedial action to avoid or mitigate the consequences of conduct by a person who the principal knows or should have known violated this chapter and over whom the principal has direct supervisory authority; - (5) fraud or misrepresentation in obtaining registration; - (6) a final conviction of a principal of a felony or misdemeanor that directly relates to providing court reporting services, as determined under Rule 3.5: - (7) engaging the services of a reporter that the shorthand reporting firm or affiliate office knew or should have known was using a method for which the reporter is not certified; - (8) knowingly providing court reporting services while the shorthand reporting firm's or affiliate office's registration is suspended or engaging the services of a shorthand reporter whose certification was suspended if a principal knew or should have known of the suspension; - (9) unprofessional conduct, including a pattern of giving (directly or indirectly), benefiting from, or being employed as a result of giving any gift, incentive, reward, or anything of value to attorneys, clients, or their representatives or agents, except for nominal items that do not exceed \$100 in the aggregate for each recipient each year-provided, however, that nothing in this rule should be construed to define providing value-added business services, including long-term volume discounts, such as the pricing of products and services, as prohibited gifts, incentives, or rewards; - (10) entering into or providing services under a prohibited contract described by Section 154.115 of the Government Code; - (11) committing any other act that violates Chapter 154 of the Government Code, a rule adopted under the Act, or a provision of the Code of Professional Conduct; or

-- (12) Other sufficient cause. - (c) When a certified shorthand reporter or court reporting firm reports an alleged violation to the Commission pursuant to the reporting obligation in the Code of Professional Conduct, the information must be provided in writing and must be signed by the person providing the information and accompanied by pertinent documentation, if any.
+- (12) other sufficient cause. - (c) When a certified shorthand reporter or court reporting firm reports an alleged violation to the Commission pursuant to the reporting obligation in the Code of Professional Conduct, the information must be provided in writing and must be signed by the person providing the information and accompanied by pertinent documentation, if any.

 - (a) A certified court reporter must complete at least 10 hours of approved continuing education during each certification period.
-The 10 hours must include a minimum of 2.5 hours in ethics, Texas rules, or both.
-A candidate certified by examination must earn 10 hours of approved continuing education on or before the expiration of his or her initial certification period. - (b) The required hours must be earned prior to the expiration of the certified court reporter's certification period. - (c) Notwithstanding Rule 4.3(c)(1), a certified court reporter must submit requests for approval of continuing education by September 30 of the year that the reporter's certification expires. - (d) Continuing education may be earned by: - (1) Verified attendance or participation in an approved program, activity, or course. - (2) Verified personal preparation of educational presentations pertaining to the profession of court reporting or serving as an instructor, speaker, or panel member at an approved continuing education course.
-Credit earned under this rule will be awarded as follows: - (A) For participation as an instructor in an approved continuing education program, the number of hours approved for attendees of the presentation. - (B) For preparation time, up to 2.5 hours. - (C) The hours earned under (2)(A) and (B) will be allowed only once during the same certification period.
+The 10 hours must include a minimum of 2.5 hours in ethics, Texas rules, or both. - (b) The required hours must be earned prior to the expiration of the certified court reporter's certification period. - (c) Notwithstanding Rule 4.3(c)(1), a certified court reporter must submit requests for approval of continuing education by September 30 of the year that the reporter's certification expires. - (d) Continuing education may be earned by: - (1) verified attendance or participation in an approved program, activity, or course; - (2) verified personal preparation of educational presentations pertaining to the profession of court reporting or serving as an instructor, speaker, or panel member at an approved continuing education course; or - (3) writing articles pertaining to the court reporting profession that are published in a state or nationally recognized professional journal of court reporting or law-provided, however, that no more than 2.5 hours may be earned under this category during any one certification period. - (e) Credit earned under (d)(2) will be awarded as follows: - (1) for participation as an instructor in an approved continuing education program, the number of hours approved for attendees of the presentation; and - (2) for preparation time, up to 2.5 hours.